St Alban’s Cathedral

 8.30am Morning Prayer

-5.30pm Prayer in the Style of Taizé*
+5.30pm Contemplative Prayer in the Style of Taizé*

 (*Taize services of meditation, chant and prayer may occasionally be replaced with said prayer services)